BuildOnViction/docs/docs/wp-and-research/privacy.md

 Cryptographically, confidential transaction states that the sum of Pedersen commitments of all input `notes` must be equal to the sum of all Pedersen commitments of all output `notes`.

-Fanxipang uses a similar technique but built upon a smart contract.
+TomoP uses a similar technique but built upon a smart contract.
 Specifically, if we denote `N`<sub>I</sub> and `N`<sub>O</sub>

 ### Range proofs with Bulletproofs